 The past few years have become more politically divisive than ever before in modern history.
-While the holidays have always been a time to walk on eggshells around family members you disagree with, this year more than ever has the potential to make sparks fly over the Thanksgiving turkey.
-Talks that used to be just awkward have the potential to become escalated to unacceptable levels of homophobia, racism, or bigotry.
+While the holidays have always been a time to walk on eggshells around family members you disagree with, recent years, more than ever, have had the potential to make sparks fly over the Thanksgiving turkey.
+Talks that used to be awkward have the potential to escalate to unacceptable levels of homophobia, racism, or bigotry.

 While sometimes your best option is muting or blocking someone on Facebook or cutting off contact altogether, you can’t really ignore a divisive uncle when he’s invited over for the holidays.
-Especially with the recent presidential election results, everyone on both sides of the aisle is certain to have opinions they feel they need to share.
+Especially with the current political climate, everyone on both sides of the aisle is sure to have opinions they feel they need to share.